Dushanbe: Religion

 Islam was introduced to Dushanbe in the eighth century and today, the majority of the city follows Sunni Islam.
 There is a small Catholic community of 120 in the city at St Joseph Church.
 There are around 350 Jews in Tajikistan, whose synagogue was destroyed in 2006 but was replaced in 2008.

 On 9 September 2009, Mayor Mahmadsaid Ubaidulloyev endorsed the Islamic Educational, Scientific and Cultural Organization's plan to recognize Dushanbe as the 2010 capital of Islamic culture.
 In October 2009, President Emomali Rahmon launched the construction of a new central mosque in Dushanbe built at the expense of Qatari investors.
-It will replace the existing Haji Yakub Mosque and should become the largest in Central Asia.
+It replaced the existing Haji Yakub Mosque and should become the largest in Central Asia.
 Construction began in 2011 with an original opening date in 2014; however in February 2021, its revised opening date was delayed.
+On 8 June 2023, it was opened as the Central Mosque of Dushanbe by Emomali Rahmon and Qatari Emir Tamim bin Hamad Al Thani.

 The Russian Orthodox Church is another religious group in the city.
 St. Nicholas Cathedral in Dushanbe is a center of worship for the Orthodox community.